InHeap/es-controller/README.md

 ```

 ### Load from File
 Routes can also be loaded from a json file.
-Use the load method od the router to specify the path to the configuration file.
+Use the load method of the router to specify the path to the configuration file.

 ```
 var router = es.router;